CoP Summer Revival 2023

 We are extending the event from three to five days so that people have more time to enjoy the farm and each other's company!
 Moving the start date to Wednesday means that Mid-summer’s Eve is on the first day of the event and we are excited to facilitate a group pulling ritual that evening!
 We also hope that having another couple of days will allow for more hook fun, activities, workshops, and just hanging out together!

 Same price for all, deadline to pay: 16.
 May

-We will provide food for everyone—breakfast, lunch, and dinner.
+We will provide food for everyone—breakfast, main meal, and supper.
 The sleeping arrangements will be like your favorite outdoor festival: tents or hammocks around the farm or you can sleep in your vehicle if that is your style (we have plenty of places to park).

 Due to ongoing Covid concerns, and to protect everyone at the event, everyone attending must be vaccinated for Covid-19!

 We look forward to welcoming friends, old and new, to the Church of Pain for this Summer Revival!
 You don’t need to be a member to come—but you might be one when you leave!
 Link to registration can be found all the way at the bottom, but please read the event text first.
 Or at least after.. :)

 Welcome to Vestrønningen!

 We are looking forward to seeing you out here on our little farm!
 We want to make sure that your visit to us is as comfortable and enjoyable as possible.
 With that in mind, here is some practical information.